When you’re choosing silly party games, you’re throwing out the rulebook when it comes to partying.

-Okay, the ultimate of silly party games: Get ready for sack racing.
+Okay, here is the ultimate of silly party games: Get ready for SACK RACING.

 String up a finish line using rope.
 Get the first player of each team into their sack

-- The player then removes the sack, run back to the start and hand it to the second player, who puts it on and takes their turn
+On Go!, each player must bounce their way down the race course to the finish.
+The player then removes the sack, run back to the start and hand it to the second player, who puts it on and takes their turn.

 Use obstacles for players to jump over or limbo under.